Why Proper Pool Closing Is Essential

 Customer Responsibilities at and After Pool Closing

-- Winterizing Materials: All plugs, gizzmos, covers, and water bags should be left in an accessible location.
+• Winterizing Materials: All plugs, gizmos, covers, and water bags should be left in an accessible location.
 If they’re missing or damaged, TSPS will provide replacements and add them to the invoice.

-- Rodents and Winter Damage: Customers should check their pool equipment periodically throughout the winter for signs of rodent activity, weather damage, or other issues.
+• Rodents and Winter Damage: Customers should check their pool equipment periodically throughout the winter for signs of rodent activity, weather damage, or other issues.
+Learn more about keeping rodents out of your pool equipment during the winter months.

-- Storage Requests: If certain equipment needs to be stored indoors, customers must inform TSPS when scheduling.
+• Storage Requests: If specific equipment needs to be stored indoors, customers must inform TSPS when scheduling.
 TSPS cannot store electric heat pumps or gas heaters that are still connected to the gas line.

 Inspect Your Pool Cover Before It’s Time to Close